joef551/amq-tools/README.md

 sharedConnection | false | When set to false, all consumer threads will create their own separate connection.
 When set to true all consumer threads will share one common connection, from which they all create their sessions and consumer objects. sharedDestination | true | When set to false, each consumer thread consumes from its own distinct destination.
 The name of the destination is created by concatenating the subject with its threadCount.
 For example, if you set threadCount to 2 and set this property to 'false', then 2 threads are invoked with thread one and two reading from TOOL.DEFAULT0 and TOOL.DEFAULT1, respectively.
 This property can be used to simulate creating 100s of destinations, but it will require a corresponding number of threads. pooled|false|Whether to use a pooled connection factory.
 Only valid when sharedConnection is false.
 If the pooled connection factory is used, then these three options apply: 1) maxConnections, 2) idleTimeout, and 3) expiryTimeout.
-For details on these three options click [here](http://activemq.apache.org/maven/apidocs/org/apache/activemq/pool/PooledConnectionFactory.html) help | false | use only for displaying all consumer options (e.g., runc help)
+For details on these three options click [here](http://activemq.apache.org/maven/apidocs/org/apache/activemq/pool/PooledConnectionFactory.html) props|null|Is used to specify a file that contains one or more options.
+For example, the file may contain the option 'url=tcp://myhost:61616'.
+Options found in this file override those options listed on the command line. help | false | use only for displaying all consumer options (e.g., runc help)

 Producer Options